Sybil Ludington: The 16-Year-Old Revolutionary Who Outrode Paul Revere

 "… the midnight ride of Paul Revere, On the eighteenth of April, in Seventy-Five: Hardly a man is now alive …" yadda yadda.
-Yes, the famed Paul Revere set out on horseback on this day in 1775 to raise the alarm that British troops were on their way from Boston to Lexington.
+Yes, the famed Paul Revere set out on horseback on April 18, 1775 to raise the alarm that British troops were on their way from Boston to Lexington.

 Revere rode about 20 miles through what is now Somerville, Medford, and Arlington, Massachusetts, knocking on doors to raise people to defend Lexington.
 Another rider, William Dawes, was sent by another route to do the same thing.
 A third, Samuel Prescott, was also pressed into service.
 Only Prescott completed the night’s work and reached Concord; Revere was captured and Dawes was thrown from his horse while evading British soldiers, forcing him to walk back to Lexington.

 It was a good ride for Revere, and it was good for the revolution.
 But a little over two years later, a 16-year-old girl did the midnight riders one better.
 Sybil Ludington rode twice as far as Revere did, by herself, over bad roads, and in an area roamed by outlaws, to raise Patriot troops to fight in the Battle of Danbury and the Battle of Ridgefield in Connecticut.
 And did we mention it was raining?

 Sybil was the eldest of 12 children of Col. Henry Ludington, the commander of the militia in Dutchess County, New York.
 Ludington’s farm was a receiving center for information collected by spies for the American cause.

 In April 1777, Colonel Ludington and the members of his militia were at their homes because it was planting season.
 But about 9 p.m. on the evening of April 26, he received word that the British were burning Danbury.
 The man who brought the news had worn out his horse and he didn’t know the area.
 Ludington needed to stay where he was to help arrange the troops as they arrived.